 As I came out, I had people tell me I’d never be beautiful.
 I told them I was doing this to be happy.
 They asked me how I could be happy if no one loved me.
 How could anyone love a transgender human?
 I believed them for a while.
 Soon after, I found it necessary for my overall well-being to medically transition with hormone replacement therapy.
 I learned to listen to the voice inside my head instead of the voices of others.
 My body began changing and reflecting what I felt inside.
 While hormones helped me feel more feminine, they also taught me to appreciate the more "masculine" features of my body.
 I learned to love myself.

 I still struggle with dysphoria but I’m done listening to the lies society tries to tell me.
 You don’t have to fit in or conform to what others think of you.
 Be yourself!
 That’s the more beautiful than pretending to be something else.

 It’s okay to feel crazy or alone, but know that you’re not.
 Your thoughts are valid.
 It’s okay to not want to medically transition.
 It’s okay to not know your gender identity or to change how you identify.

-I decided to pose nude for this Transgender Day of Visibility to be the person I needed when I was younger.
+I decided to pose nude for Transgender Day of Visibility 2018 to be the person I needed when I was younger.
 I want to continue the work of spreading love that Laverne taught me.
 I want to let others know it gets better.
 You can be transgender and successful.
 You can be transgender and be happy.
 I’m a Hispanic transgender person and I am beautiful.
 I don’t care if you think I’m beautiful or not because I know that I am.
 Don’t let anyone tell you that you're not beautiful because you’re transgender. #transisbeautiful